 In the winter the dead stems will be cut and shredded back onto the same area.
 This is to give us access to spray the new shoot that come through.
 Shoots should reach at least 1m before chemicals can be applied.

-There will normally be 3 chemical applications per year: spring, summer and autumn.
+There will normally be 2 chemical applications per year.
 This process will be followed each year until we have no further growth coming through.

 We know that Japanese knotweed can lay dormant under the soil for a number of years, so the affected area will be monitored for several years after treatment has taken place to ensure that it has been eradicated.